Private Insurance Market

 Buyers in New York State's health insurance markets—individuals, businesses, and government—paid health plans over $41.5 billion in premiums for insurance coverage in 2006; in a sign of increasing consolidation, the four largest plans in the state collected nearly two-thirds of those premiums.
 Despite declining commercial enrollment, seven major health plans earned a total of over $1.6 billion in profits.
 Reflecting both shrinking business coverage and New York's commitment to expanding affordable coverage, enrollment in New York's trio of public managed care programs—Medicaid Managed Care, Family Health Plus, and Child Health Plus—exceeded enrollment in the commercial Direct Pay and Small Group markets by almost 1 million covered lives.

-- The Big Picture III: Private and Public Health Insurance Markets in New York, 2009
+- The Big Picture VI: New York’s Private and Public Insurance Markets

 An estimated 10 million New Yorkers get health coverage through their employers — about half through insurance policies and the remainder through various self-insurance arrangements.
 Understanding the dynamics of the various segments of the private market will be critical to the next stage of health care reform.
 The Fund has undertaken a number of projects to explore these markets and provide a solid base from which policymakers can analyze future options.